xuankimtran/docs-1/pages/katalon-studio/docs/app-center.md

 To run tests, from the **KatalonDemoProject** workspace, copy and paste the commands generated automatically in the **Submit** screen of the **New test run** dialog

-1. Build and Package all your dependencies using Maven
+1. Build and package all your dependencies using Maven

     ```shell script
     $ mvn -DskipTests -P prepare-for-upload package